 Intrepid Academy at Hale

-Intrepid Academy at Hale (IAH) is a joint venture of Hale and Boston Public Schools (BPS).
-Designed by an advisory group of experienced educators from public, private, and charter education organizations, and with the support of BPS superintendent Tommy Chang, this new semester school provides accessible outdoor learning opportunities on Hale’s 1,137-acre campus.
-Its innovative approach leverages the curricular expertise of BPS classroom teachers and the pedagogical expertise of Hale’s outdoor educators.
-Together, they combine exercise, nature, and rigorous academics to expand minds and transform lives.
+Intrepid Academy at Hale (IAH) has been designed by an advisory group of experienced educators from public, private, and charter education organizations.
+This new semester school provides accessible outdoor learning opportunities on Hale’s 1,137-acre campus.
+Its innovative approach leverages the curricular expertise of classroom teachers and the pedagogical expertise of Hale’s outdoor educators.
+Together, they combine exercise, nature, and rigorous, personalized academics to expand minds and transform lives.
+A pilot semester during the spring of 2018 produced a number of positive learning outcomes and informed continued planning, revision, and updates.
+The next iteration of IAH is expected to launch in 2019.

-Each semester, Hale challenges a cohort of high school juniors to:
+Each semester, Hale challenges a cohort of high school students to:

 - Look deep.
 IAH blends traditional academics with experiential learning projects, pushing students to ask questions, test new ideas, and develop a deeper understanding of the natural world and themselves.
 Every day is rich with physical and mental activity.